stuartfong1/Sorting/README.md

 # Sorting
 Visualization of various sorting algorithms.
+Made using Processing.

+Windows: Download and open Sorting.exe